-Your job as a Pet FBI Special Agent is to try to find corresponding reports from a variety of sources.
-For example: a lost dog report on Pet FBI and a Found Dog report for what seems to be the same dog on a Facebook page.
+Your job as a Pet FBI Special Agent is to try to match the Pet FBI report to its counterpart using a variety of sources.
+For example: a lost dog report on Pet FBI and a Found Dog report for what seems to be the same dog on Craigslist or a Facebook page.
 Most people who have lost a pet are so distressed they cannot think straight or they are too busy out looking that they post their report in only one or two places and they never consider any others.
 That’s why they need help from volunteers like you who are clear-headed and methodical.

 Here’s a list of places to check for lost and found pet reports: